PlaidWeb/Authl/README.md

 ## Flask usage

-To make life easier with Flask, Authl provides an `authl.setup_flask` convenience function.
+To make life easier with Flask, Authl provides an `authl.flask.setup` convenience function.
 You can use it from a Flask app with something like the below:

 ```python
 import uuid